The Ultimate Luxury Adventure in Thailand

 A day in the life of a local

-Spend a day living like a local with a Thai family, learning the art of basket weaving – a practice that has remained unchanged for centuries – and getting hands-on in the kitchen as you learn to cook northern Thai cuisine made with fresh, local ingredients.
+Spend a day living like a local with a Thai family.
+You’ll learn the art of basket weaving – a practice that has remained unchanged for centuries – and getting hands-on in the kitchen as you cook northern Thai cuisine with fresh, local ingredients.
 Small cottage industries can be seen all over the neighbourhood, so don’t miss a stroll to see others at work.

 Days 7–10